Paymo Logo

 After the first discussions with your client, you can start making the exact plans.
 These must be well-written so that your team will have no difficulty completing their duties.
 Any error and confusion regarding the primary strategy can slow down the project’s development.

-A project management plan is essentially a manual that can guide the team toward reaching your general goals while preparing them for the risks and obstacles they might face.
-To differentiate this phase from the previous one, you have to think of the initiation step as one during which you only make presumptions based on initial information, while the project planning phase is when you put everything on paper and make final decisions.
+A project management plan is a manual that can guide the team toward reaching your general goals while preparing them for the risks and obstacles they might face.
+To differentiate this phase from the previous one, you have to think of the initiation step as one during which you only make presumptions based on initial information.
+In the project planning phase, you put everything on paper and make final decisions.

 A typical project management plan will outline all the activities and tasks the team will undertake depending on a series of resources and timelines.